VirtualShip/Core/README.md

 rm -r -d /usr/local/Garage
 rm -r -d /usr/local/Warehouse
 ```
-If you want to, you can check ```ship --version``` to see if VirtualShip is still there.
-It should be gone.
 ### Removing PATH
 After removing the folders, be sure to modify the PATH variable so it won't include two missing folders.
 To do this, edit your ```/etc/paths``` file:
 ```